top of page

 • Ethnic Disparities

-Ethnic health disparities are avoidable differences in health outcomes experienced by ethnic groups due to systemic bias, unequal resource distribution, and discrimination in healthcare delivery.¹⁸
+Ethnic health disparities reflect avoidable differences in outcomes driven by systemic bias, unequal resource distribution, and discrimination in healthcare delivery.¹⁸

 • Intersectionality.